Demonetization – Impact on small business

 Sharma says while traditionally most rural women have been working independently on their farmlands and continue to do so; many service sectors such as IT / ITeS, Ecommerce, BFSI, R&D, MSMEs are seeing a definite increase in women entrepreneurs.

-At a time when young women are taking the entrepreneurial leap in India, Sharma says women can do a lot better if they have adequate information of available opportunities, have decent market linkages, and get adequate financial support.
+At a time when young women are taking the entrepreneurial leap in India, Sharma says women can do a lot better if they have adequate information about available opportunities, decent market linkages, and adequate financial support.
+A German study indicates that investing in women brings in more economical and non-economical returns compared to investments in men, as women are more likely to share their benefits with their children, communities, and society at large.

 “On one hand, entrepreneurs are men and women and on the others investors are also men and women.
 Everyone needs a vibrant & viable ecosystem that enables them to perform,” says Sharma.